Airbus versus Boeing Japan battle switches to ANA

 “The good thing in Japan is that when they commit to a time, they tend to stick to that,” said a second industry source, who added that it was going to be a “very busy end of the year and a very busy start to the new year” for both companies.

-ANA Chief Executive Shinichiro Ito told Reuters last month that the airline would factor in the risk of a delay in the delivery of the aircraft into its decision.
+ANA’s boss, Shinichiro Ito, told Reuters last month that the airline would factor in the risk of a delay in the delivery of the aircraft into its decision.

 The Dreamliner’s problems tarnished Boeing’s image and cast doubt on its ability to deliver aircraft on time, aviation experts say.